Uzwername/base-react-webpack-config/README.md

 + Git Setup

   - Set-up includes ".gitignore" file but one should run `git init` in order to create at least empty .git.
-Without .git ESLint might not work because of an unknown reason.
+Without .git ESLint might not work, because, for an unknown reason, it wants .git or similar to be here.

 + package.json
   - You obviously need to run `npm install`.
 Preferably, before that, to also might run `ncu` if you have corresponding package installed globally.